 If you were following along on my Instagram stories you saw some of the delicious food, but it was full of A5 Wagyu steak (The Immigrant Restaurant is a four star restaurant and the best restaurant meal I’ve ever had), beef cheeks, coffee, melt in your mouth pastries, the BEST chocolates ever (these Peppermint Crunch Terrapins were amazing) and I got to attend no less than three days of events where I learned how to make some delicious food including these Brown Sugar Cookies at the Cooks Illustrated Cooking event.

-Plus I stayed at the American Club (a five diamond resort) and the spa made me feel like I was in heaven.
+Plus, we stayed at the American Club (a five diamond resort) and the spa made us feel like we were in heaven.
 If you go, you have to try the healing waters treatment which is basically the best spa treatment I’ve ever had.
 Also its the only place in the world you can get it!
 Trust me, if it were available local to me, I’d need it in my life all the time.